z-l-p/film-projector-retrofit/docs/index.md

 3) Screw the motor to aluminum motor mount using 2 M3 x 4mm countersunk screws.
 (The motor mount may include these screws but check the length.
 I needed to file mine down by 1mm.)
 Secure screws with threadocker.
 See picture for motor orientation.
 (NEED PHOTO)

 4) Attach 16 tooth pulley to motor shaft using 1/8" to 5mm adapter.
+You will need to replace 1 pulley set-screw with an M3 x 5mm+ to reach through the 1/8" adapter and grab the motor shaft.
+Slide the pulley close to the motor mount, so it's about 1mm away.
+Use thread-locker on the M3 screw.
 If the pulley seems off-center, try shimming it with small piece of aluminum from a beer / soda can.
-NEED PHOTO.

 5) Loosely attach motor mount to projector using the 3 original Eiki screws.
 It should slide freely in the vertical dimension.
 If it won't slide, check the back of the mount to see if a screw head is striking some hardware on the projector.

 6) Attach the 232mm belt to the pulleys and check to see if the belt is centered.
-If not, adjust the pulleys on their shafts until it works.
+If not, adjust the shutter pulley until it works.
 Then apply thread-locker to the set-screws on all pulleys.

 7) Slide the motor mount to tension the belt, then lock in place with the 3 original Eiki screws.